FlolabsInnovationsGroup/FloBrain/README.md

 | Mini Vibration Motors | B07Q1ZV4MJ | *Not yet implemented* | [Amazon](https://www.amazon.com/tatoko-Vibration-Button-Type-Vibrating-Appliances/dp/B07Q1ZV4MJ?content-id=amzn1.sym.4311067e-a9df-4e8a-a5ce-d6836ea1723b) |
 | Thin Film Pressure Sensor | MD30-60 | *Not required* | [Amazon](https://www.amazon.com/Pressure-Sensitivity-Sensitive-Automotive-Electronics/dp/B0BSLN4NFR?content-id=amzn1.sym.4311067e-a9df-4e8a-a5ce-d6836ea1723b) |

-# Getting started with the firmware
+## Getting started with the firmware
-The firmware was thought to be ran using Arduino IDE since it's the best tool for the Microcontroller we're using in this version of the device.
+The firmware was thought to be run using Arduino IDE, the best tool for the Microcontroller we're using in this version of the device.

+## Hardware Simulation
+You may sometimes need to run the source code without the hardware at hand.
+For those situations, we have a Wokwi simulation you can customise to your needs.
+All files are inside the [Simulation](https://github.com/Fiflakos/Caipo-flomad-labs/tree/main/Simulation) folder.

+To run the simulation, you can go directly to the [Simulation on wokwi.com](https://wokwi.com/projects/411276781876475905) or create your own by creating a XIAO-ESP32-S3 project and including the files in the folder.